Nye, Gov. James W., Mansion

 In summary, Carson City County has a history rooted in mining and its pivotal role in Nevada's political landscape.
 From its humble beginnings as a trading post to becoming the state capital, the county has experienced significant growth and transformation over the years, solidifying its place in the history of the American West.

-This timeline provides a condensed summary of the historical journey of Carson City , Nevada.
+This timeline provides a concise overview of the key events in the history of Carson City , Nevada.

 • 1851 - Carson County is established as one of the original nine counties in the Utah Territory.